michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

 My research investigates the psychology of consumer judgment and decision making.
 Specifically, I seek to better understand the intersection between consumer behavior and online technologies, currently pertaining to misinformation and microtargeting, and to develop interventions to mitigate these challenges.
-To achieve this, I use a combination of online, laboratory, and field experimental methods, and draw on insights from consumer research, psychology, and computational social science
+To achieve this, I use a combination of online, laboratory, and field experimental methods, and draw on insights from consumer research, psychology, and computational social science.

 <br>